Htsarode/HTS-SMART-CONTRACT/README.md

 TEAM NAME :- HTS

-NAMES OF TEAM MEMBERS :- Himanshu Sarode
+NAMES OF TEAM MEMBERS :- Himanshu Sarode.

-PROJECT NAME :- Smart Contract
+PROJECT NAME :- Smart Contract.

 PROJECT DESCRIPTION :-
                        Smart Contract is basically design for scheduling meetings with guests and clients , so that only owner that right to arrange the meeting parameters such as date and time, number of guests, etc. There are different entry points in this smart contract.